shammishailaj/rocket/_docs/docs/index.md

 # Introduction

-`rocket` is a deployment automation tool.
+`rocket` is a software delivery automation tool.
 It's the `D` in`CI/CD`.
-The goal is to provide an easy to use uniform experience of software deployment whether in a CI environment or on your local laptotp.
+The goal is to provide an easy to use uniform experience of software delivery whether in a CI environment or on your local laptotp.

-It allows to easily deploy software across a large range of providers from any CI/CD pipeline.
+It allows to easily release software across a large range of providers from any CI/CD pipeline.

 The only required dependecy is `git`.